-Completed training and continued education for health coaches.
+Health coaches' completed training and continued education

-Referred appropriate patients to health coach.
+Number of appropriate patients referred to a health coach

-Increased patient satisfaction and engagement.
+Increased patient satisfaction and engagement

 This checklist can be used in the direct observation of the health coaches to ensure that they are correctly using their coaching techniques and achieving the desired impact with patients.